makersacademy/rps-challenge/docs/review.md

 to ensure the user interface logic is correct.

-### Feature tests can have more than one expect statement per it block

-* feature tests can have more than one expect statement per it block

 ### Stub out random behaviour

 * stub out random behaviour to ensure your feature tests pass consistently, e.g. (i)